wajason/Neural-Machine-Translation-BERT/Readme.md

   cd NMT-RNN-CS224N-Assignment3
 '''

-Prepare the assignment data:

-The original CS224N assignment package (a4.zip) contains sample source/target files and SentencePiece examples.
-Follow the notebook cell instructions to train SentencePiece models or to use provided files if you have a4.zip.

-Do not upload or share any data you do not have rights to—see the Disclaimer below.

-Launch the notebook:

-jupyter lab   # or jupyter notebook

-Open Neural_Machine_Translation_with_RNNs.ipynb and run the cells step-by-step.
+Open Neural_Machine_Translation_with_RNNs.ipynb and run the cells step-by-step!!

-# 🧾 Notebook structure (quick outline)
+## 🧾 Notebook structure (quick outline)

-Data & Tokenization — SentencePiece training / tokenization and autograder_read_corpus.
+1. Data & Tokenization — SentencePiece training / tokenization and autograder_read_corpus.

-Vocabulary — VocabEntry, Vocab building, saving/loading.
+2. Vocabulary — VocabEntry, Vocab building, saving/loading.

-Embedding — ModelEmbeddings (source & target).
+3. Embedding — ModelEmbeddings (source & target).

-Encoder — Bidirectional LSTM producing enc_hiddens.
+4. Encoder — Bidirectional LSTM producing enc_hiddens.

-Decoder — LSTMCell with attention (step()), combined-output projection.
+5. Decoder — LSTMCell with attention (step()), combined-output projection.

-Training — forward pass, loss computation (cross-entropy on gold words), optimization.
+6. Training — forward pass, loss computation (cross-entropy on gold words), optimization.

-Evaluation — compute BLEU, and beam search for decoding.
+7. Evaluation — compute BLEU, and beam search for decoding.

-Sanity checks & autograder compatibility stubs.
+8. Sanity checks & autograder compatibility stubs.

-# 📈 Results
+## 📈 Results

 With default hyperparameters (not extensively tuned) the notebook successfully completes the assignment’s checks / autograder conditions (per personal test).

 The notebook prints training/evaluation metrics and example translations.
 Results will vary by seed, hardware, and tokenization settings.

 # ⚠️ Academic Integrity, License & Disclaimer

 This repository is for personal study, learning, and reference purposes only.

-Not affiliated with nor endorsed by Stanford University or the CS224N course staff.

-Do not use this repository as a substitute for your own assignment submissions.
-If you are enrolled in CS224N (or any course), do not submit this notebook or derived work as your own.

-Data & licensing: This repo does not include assignment datasets.
-If you download original course data or any other dataset, ensure you have the right to use and redistribute it and comply with its license.
-Do not commit proprietary or third-party data into this public repo.

 If you reuse code from this notebook in a public project, please include appropriate attribution to CS224N and to any referenced papers.

 # 📚 References (key)

-Stanford CS224N: Natural Language Processing with Deep Learning — Assignment 3 (Neural Machine Translation).
+1. Stanford CS224N: Natural Language Processing with Deep Learning — Assignment 3 (Neural Machine Translation).

-Luong, Pham & Manning (2015), Effective Approaches to Attention-based Neural Machine Translation (Luong attention).

-General seq2seq literature (Bahdanau et al., Luong et al.).